kantr1ej/workshops-web-basic/README.md

 Install the official [Docker Toolbox](https://docs.docker.com/engine/installation/mac/#installation) for OS X and open the Docker Quickstart Terminal.

-Please take note of your Docker Machine VM's IP address, since that IP is how you will access the web server.
-Run this command to find out:
+Please take note of your Docker Machine VM's IP address, since that IP is how you will access the challenges!
+Run this command to get it:

 ```
 $ echo $DOCKER_HOST